queercoded-dev/project-queercoded-server/README.md

-# project_queercoded_minecraft
+# Server setup
-Ansible project to deploy the Queer Coded Minecraft server
+Ansible project to deploy the Queer Coded server